ranbureand/sitefolio/_projects/sempiternity.markdown

     %}
 </div>

-The **simple-on-purpose** site interface allows users to fully **focus on the content** of the pieces without being distracted by unnecessary graphical interference.
+The **simple-on-purpose** site interface allows users to fully **focus on the content** of the pieces without being distracted by unnecessary graphical elements.

 Content readability is always optimized thanks to a robust **responsive adaptive layout** and flexible **responsive typography**.